pivotal/docs-tap/cli-plugins/apps/command-reference/commands-details/workload_create_update_apply.hbs.md

 ### <a id="apply-request-cpu"></a> `--request-cpu`

-Refers to the minimum CPU the workload pods are requesting to use.
+Refers to the minimum CPU the workload pods request to use.

 <details><summary>Example</summary>